aevoxyz/aevo-sdk/README.md

 `signing_key` - The private key of the signing key, used to sign orders.

-`wallet_address` - Etheruem address of the account.
+`wallet_address` - Ethereum address of the account.

 `api_key` - API key for the account.
 Used for private operations.